Is HVAC a Good Career? Absolutely! Here's Why.

 Many companies understand how important it can be to have functioning HVAC equipment.
 As you are gaining experience in this field, especially in an entry-level position, you may have to work on-call and respond to issues outside of normal business hours to troubleshoot and fix HVAC issues.

 Some companies may promise on-the-job training for HVAC technicians, but in most states, technicians are required to have certification through the EPA to work independently as a technician or installer.
 You may need to spend some money upfront for your education in order to get into this field.
-The good news is the training can be completed in less than 10 months and is more affordable than a university degree.
+The good news is the training can be completed in as few as 10 months and is more affordable than a university degree.

 If you’re looking for a good career that allows you to work with your hands, becoming an HVAC technician may be the right move for you.
 The great thing about becoming an HVAC technician is that you can train and gain the necessary skills and knowledge in less than a year.
 This allows you to spend little time learning about the HVAC field and more time working and earning money for yourself and your family.